Summerhayes Family Collection

 Rare architecture books and journals

 The Library has published works dating from 1770 that were acquired to support the first students of architecture in Western Australia.
 Perth Technical School commenced a diploma of architecture in 1946, when a library was established by the school’s Department of Architecture.
-Many of these classical works were donated by local architecture practices.INSERT LINK
+Many of these classical works were donated by local architecture practices.Browse the collection

 The Library has architectural briefs, plans, models and specifications relating to the construction of the John Curtin Centre.
 The collection includes a comprehensive set of photographs relating to the development of the centre, which includes the John Curtin Gallery and the John Curtin Prime Ministerial Library.